 6. Tell us a bit about Croatian cuisine?
 What makes it special and what are the top Croatian dishes we absolutely need to try out?

-For such a small country our cuisine has many varieties completely opposite one from another.
-It is because of the position of the country which goes from being influenced by Hungarian and other continental cuisines to typical seafood cuisine and the one I prefer the most, North Mediterranean and Istrian cuisine just because of the variety of ingredients and flavours to combine.
+For such a small country, the Croatian cuisine has many varieties completely opposite one from another.
+It is because of the position of the country which goes from being influenced by Hungarian cuisine and other continental cuisines to typical seafood cuisine and the one I prefer the most, North Mediterranean and Istrian cuisine just because of the variety of ingredients and flavors to combine.

-You shouldn’t leave Croatia without trying our most popular dishes as peka (baking bell), lamb on a spit, grilled wild fish, and some continental specialities as sarma and stuffed peppers
+You shouldn’t leave Croatia without trying our most popular dishes as peka (baking bell), lamb on a spit, grilled wild fish, and some continental specialties as sarma and stuffed peppers.

 You shouldn’t leave Croatia without trying our most popular dishes as peka (baking bell), lamb on a spit, grilled wild fish, and some continental specialities as sarma and stuffed peppers but I believe there are some very unique dishes not so well known but very traditional in some local areas like krčki presnac and šurlice from my home island of Krk, then soparnik and komiška pogača from Dalmacija and many others.